FavorWa/Crown/README.md

 You will also need to install a virtual environment for the backend.

 1. Change directories to the backend folder.
-Install a virtual environment by running 'python -m venv venv'.
-To activate the environment, run 'venv/Scripts/activate' if you're using Windows powershell.
-If you're on MacOS, run 'source venv/bin/activate'.
-To install the dependencies, run 'pip install requirements.txt'.
-Run 'deactivate' to exit the virtual environment.
+To install the dependencies, run 'pip install requirements.txt' if you're Windows.
+If you're on Mac, run 'pip3 install -r requirements.txt'.

 2. Change directories to the frontend folder, and then run 'npm install'.